rawfoxDE/wsc/README.md

 - build a modified local source
 - patch the source with own patches
 - prepare a source and inject staging
-- create a Lutris runner
+- create and manage a Lutris runner
 - ...

 The directories created by wsc are: